neelsmith/skelly/docs/gh+bintray.md

 -   in gh, publish `docs` as ghpages
--   in bintray, make project to publish to
+-   in bintray, make a project to publish to
 -   locally, set up bintray credentials for publishing